tj/should.js/Readme.md

 ## In browser

+Well, even when browsers by complains of authors has 100% es5 support, it does not mean it has not bugs.
+Please see [wiki](https://github.com/visionmedia/should.js/wiki/Known-Bugs) for known bugs.

 If you want to use _should_ in browser, use the `should.js` file in the root of this repository, or build it yourself.
 It is built with browserify (see [Makefile](https://github.com/visionmedia/should.js/blob/master/Makefile)).
 To build a fresh version:

 ```bash